-Originally a Renaissance temple, built in 1592 for rich Mayor Mordechai Maisel, the synagogue has a beautifully restored interior, which preserves some of the 16th-century stone carving.
+Originally a Renaissance temple, built in 1592 for rich Mayor Mordechai Maisel, the synagogue has a beautifully restored interior, which preserves some of the 16th-century stone carvings.
 The original Renaissance building was a victim of a big fire in 1689.
-A new neo-Gothic synagogue was built in its place between the years 1893 and 1905, together with the demolition of the former Jewish ghetto and reconstruction of the main buildings.
+A new neo-Gothic synagogue was built between the years 1893 and 1905, together with the demolition of the former Jewish ghetto and reconstruction of the main buildings.

-Since the 1960s the building has housed an exhibition of religious objects including five Books of Moses handwritten on rolls of parchment by scribes.
+Since the 1960s, the building has housed an exhibition of religious objects, including five Books of Moses handwritten on rolls of parchment by scribes.
 There is also a fascinating collection of Jewish silver, textiles and other prints.
-Another very interesting item is an enormous glass beaker, made between 1783 and 1784 for the Prague Burial Society and painted with a procession of men and women dressed in funereal black.
+Another fascinating item is an enormous glass beaker, made between 1783 and 1784 for the Prague Burial Society and painted with a procession of men and women dressed in funereal black.